varocketry/guitar-mastery-hub/public/lessons/lesson_027_advanced_lead_solo_construction.md

 **Play with intention.**
 **Build experiences people remember.**

-**See you in Lesson 28 - where we integrate rhythm and lead for complete musicianship!** 🎸
+**See you in Lesson 28 - where we integrate rhythm and lead for complete musicianship!** ðŸŽ¸

 ---

-## 📝 TRACK YOUR PRACTICE
+## ðŸ“ TRACK YOUR PRACTICE

 **Ready to log your practice session?**